-Rheingold, though, gives us some of the most awesome moments Wagner ever created.
+Rheingold gives us some of the most awesome moments Wagner ever created.
 The finale, wherein the Gods triumphantly ascend into their newly built castle, Valhalla, is not only accompanied by perfect music but is also one of the most dramatically ironic moments in theater.
-We, the audience, know that the Gods are literally heading for their doom; Erda warned that the Ring would bring twilight to the Gods; even Wotan knows, deep down, that he will never be the all-powerful God he wants to be. -- But the Gods still blissfully ascend!
-Additionally, as the Gods joyfully skip to their new home, the murdered Fasolt lay just a few feet away from them -- surely a warning of the death that the Ring would bring to the world.
-The opera is capped off with Loge chuckling at the Gods’ impending doom, and the Rheinmaidens calling for their precious Rhine-gold, and declaring the Gods “false and weak.”
+We, the audience, know that the Gods are literally heading for their doom -- Erda warned that the Ring would bring twilight to the Gods -- and even Wotan knows, deep down, that he will never be the all-powerful God he wants to be.
+The Gods, however, blissfully and unknowingly ascend to their palace.
+The opera is capped off with Loge chuckling at the Gods’ impending doom, and the Rheinmaidens calling for their precious Rhine-gold, declaring the Gods “false and weak.”

-The conclusion to the Ring Cycle wraps up the tale of lust and power with a Godless story.
+The conclusion to the Ring Cycle wraps up the tale of lust and power.
 It is very important to note that whereas Rheingold is a tale of primarily Gods, Gotterdammerung is almost entirely Human.

-In Gotterdammerung, Wagner teaches us about the foolishness and naivete of Gods and the petty desire of Man for power, and he concludes his saga by returning to where he began: in the Rhine, with the Rheinmaidens jollily playing with their gold and Alberich lurking, sneakily, beneath them.
+In Gotterdammerung, Wagner teaches us about the Gods' foolishness and naivete and about Man's petty desire for power.
+He concludes his saga by returning to where he began: in the Rhine, with the Rheinmaidens jollily playing with their gold and Alberich lurking, sneakily, beneath them.
 It is a never-ending cycle; it is the circle of life.

-We wonder whether Brunnhilde’s choice was wise or foolish; we think about Hagen’s urges; above all, even in an opera wherein he does not appear (but is mentioned), we analyze Wotan’s psychology.
+We wonder whether Brunnhilde’s choice was wise or foolish; we think about Hagen’s temptation; above all, even in an opera wherein he does not appear (but is mentioned), we analyze Wotan’s psychology.
 18th-century psychologists went as far as to refer to the Ring Cycle as the “first manual for psychoanalysis.”
-This is what makes Wagner unique; in analyzing his operas, the poem is equally, if not sometimes more important than the music.
+Only Wagner could do something like this.

 Tannhauser, referred to as “Heinrich” in the opera but “Tannhauser” in the script, is one of Wagner’s more fascinating characters.
 He is a carefree, essentially happy person who seeks pleasure and joy, but is left in pain and despair as a punishment for his Hedonism.
 Another interesting character is Wolfram: he is a devoutly religious man, in love with Elisabeth -- both reasons to see Tannhauser as an enemy -- but he is a loyal friend to Tannhauser nonetheless, ultimately saving him from the scourge that is Venus, and remaining faithful until the end.

-The act also includes a beautiful baritone aria, “O du mein holder Abendstern.”
+The final act also includes a beautiful baritone aria, “O du mein holder Abendstern.”

 Lohengrin is a continuation of Wagner’s work on Tannhauser.
 One can’t ignore the similarities between the two works: the long, show-stealing preludes; the recurrence of a simple, recognizable theme throughout the opera; and the religious aspects of the plots.
-One opera is really not better than the other; Lohengrin, because of its plot’s structure, is just slightly more effective as a romantic story.
+One opera is really not better than the other.

 2. Die Walküre

-Die Walkure has some of the most touching music ever composed and arguably the best descriptions of love in all of music.
+Die Walkure has some of the most touching music ever composed.
 The first act begins with a thunderous Vorspiel, after which Siegmund arrives at Hunding’s house.
 The act is all about Siegmund and Sieglinde and their passionate love.
 It includes pieces such as “Winterstürme” and “Ein Schwert verhieß mir der Vater.”

-The second act is the longest, and it includes Wotan’s monologues, which Wagner wrote were the most important parts of the Ring Cycle, and ends almost frighteningly, with Wotan angry and seeking revenge.
-The third act is the most fascinating.
-It begins with the famous Ride of the Valkyries and ends with Wotan’s farewell to Brunnhilde.
+The second act is the longest, and it includes Wotan’s monologues, which Wagner said were the most important parts of the Ring Cycle.
+It ends with Wotan angry and seeking revenge.
+The third act is the most fascinating, beginning with the famous Ride of the Valkyries and ending with Wotan’s farewell to Brunnhilde.

-The Ring Cycle is the best example for leitmotifs in all of opera, and Wotan’s conflict is demonstrated best not through words, but music.
-Wotan’s spear breaks in the third act of Siegfried, but technically it is broken far earlier -- it breaks in the music.
-The spear’s leitmotif, one of the most important in the Ring, representing power and law, is used throughout the Ring; in the third act to Walkure, this theme is modified, played in a major key, representing not Wotan’s power, but his love.
+Wotan’s conflict is demonstrated best not through words, but through music.
+While Wotan’s spear breaks in the third act of Siegfried, it is technically broken far earlier -- in the music.
+The spear leitmotif is one of the most important in the Ring, representing power and law.
+In the third act to Walkure, this theme is modified and played in a major key, representing not Wotan’s power, but his love.
 The imminent novelist Phillip Hensher notes, “Wotan’s love lies in the breaking of his power.”
-This is demonstrated through this music.
-Wotan’s power -- his spear -- breaks not in Siegfried, but in Walkure, as he lays his favorite daughter to sleep, stripping her of her Goddessness.
+Wotan’s power -- represented by his spear -- breaks not in Siegfried, but in Walkure, as he lays his favorite daughter to sleep, stripping her of her divinity.

-Another example of Wagner’s talent in storytelling through music is in the opera’s last bars when the orchestra plays the haunting and brilliantly orchestrated Magic Fire music, and Wotan declares that “only the bravest man shall be able to pass my flames.”
-As Wotan sings these words, though he doesn’t know of Siegfried and Siegfried hasn’t even been born yet, the orchestra plays Siegfried’s leitmotif, telling us who that brave man will be!
+Another example of Wagner’s talent in storytelling through music is in the opera’s last bars when the orchestra plays the haunting and brilliantly orchestrated Magic Fire music.
+Wotan declares that “only the bravest man shall be able to pass my flames.”
+As Wotan sings these words, though Siegfried hasn’t even been born yet, the orchestra plays Siegfried’s leitmotif, letting us know who that brave man will be!